History

 Frying Jelly origin story, Part 1.

-Once upon a time there was a prototype called Pillars or Jump Fail and a few more other such misbegotten names.
-For years it was one of many I created and I stumbled upon it by accident, feeling it wasn’t really worth indulging in.
-Fast forward a few years, and I am founding Frying Jelly and we plan to release a mobile game and a premium Steam game, or test our mettle on either and pick a path.
 That old prototype, a single-button high stakes precision platformer, becomes a candidate for the mobile game.
 We grab another prototype I created, and we start building RingRaceR (more in an upcoming post!), a sci-fi competitive racer with weapons and stunting that some see as a successor to UniRacers (UniRally in Europe).
-This is going to our premium Steam game.
+This is going to be our premium Steam game.

 RingRaceR – alpha gameplay

 So we start working on both games in tandem.
 But as we work on the mobile prototype of 99 Fails, we quickly decide it’s too simple and needs to be different.
 Really, really different.
 I start coming up with bizarre entities and sourcing my archive of creations, and 99 Fails comes to life.
 Conceived as a game anyone can play, but very few will master – and almost impossible-to-ignore weird.
-In the meantime, we make good progress on RingRaceR Our art and previews are so well received, that we decide to drop RingRaceR for now and focus on 99 Fails, eventually naming it Neebota: 99 Fails.
+In the meantime, we make good progress on RingRaceR Our art and previews are so well received, that we decide to drop RingRaceR for now and focus on 99 Fails.

 Neebota is the world of the protagonist Zeebo, an alternative universe where portals to earth appear.
 We decide to bring to life new and fresh IP with a big and long future, and this becomes our initial mission: building inimitably original games with rich worlds and IP.
 So the game introduces a compelling backstory where Zeebo is morphing terribly in his bizarre dream, and each morph is a new mechanic the player has to master.
 Zeebo has either long legs and arms, becomes a nightmarish spider, or a raging bull.